-Having labor and financial resources to coordinate and deploy as needed to assist with code compliance for homeowners unable to abate violations is a critical part of achieving the desired outcomes of code enforcement. inspections to rental unit licensing.
-ACTION Redesign the use of Fargo's federal CDBG allocation to provide a larger pool of resources to make emergency and code abatement repairs to homes of income-eligible owners.
-Combine these resources with those of Rebuilding Together and other agencies that do similar work.
-Who Cost City of Fargo and Rebuilding Together Allocate \$200,000 from CDBG allocation to cover compliance assistance costs and modify allocation (higher or lower) as needs become clearer; administration and coordination through existing staff 6.
+Having labor and financial resources to coordinate and deploy as needed to assist with code compliance for homeowners unable to abate violations is a critical part of achieving the desired outcomes of code enforcement.
+ACTION Identify a pool of resources (financial and labor) from City departments and non-profit partners that can be used to assist eligible homeowners with emergency repairs and other forms of basic code compliance.
+Who Community Development, Building Inspections, and Rebuilding Together, among other potential partners Cost Allocate small pool of City resources to help cover compliance assistance costs and match with resources from Rebuilding Together and other nonprofit partners 6.
 Use alley maintenance and cleanup efforts as a neighborhood improvement and engagement tool